Call us Today at (954) 880-1302

 • Rehabilitative Alimony

 Rehabilitative alimony can support a parent who stayed home to raise the couple’s children and went without an income during that time.
 Or, if one spouse was a student and not employed.
-The ex-spouse can receive support until finding employment.
+The ex-spouse can receive support until finding employment, but this alimony may not exceed 5 years.

 • Durational Alimony

-Durational alimony can be awarded if a marriage lasted fewer than 17 years.
+Durational alimony can be awarded if a marriage lasted more than 3 years.
 This type of alimony ensures that payments do not exceed the length of the marriage.

 The Process of Modifying Alimony in Florida